Collapse to view only § 441.301 - Contents of request for a waiver.

 (H) Include an assurance that interventions and supports will cause no harm to the individual.

-(3) Review of the Person-Centered Service Plan.
-The person-centered service plan must be reviewed, and revised upon reassessment of functional need as required by § 441.365(e), at least every 12 months, when the individual's circumstances or needs change significantly, or at the request of the individual.
+(3) Review of the person-centered service plan—(i) Requirement.
+The State must ensure that the person-centered service plan for every individual is reviewed, and revised as appropriate, based upon the reassessment of functional need at least every 12 months, when the individual's circumstances or needs change significantly, or at the request of the individual.

 (4) Home and Community-Based Settings.
 Home and community-based settings must have all of the following qualities, and such other qualities as the Secretary determines to be appropriate, based on the needs of the individual as indicated in their person-centered service plan: